-Parents know that visiting a historical site makes history relevant like no textbook or classroom activity ever can.
-There are so many things to do in Baltimore with kids to experience our nation’s history.
+Parents know that visiting a historical site makes history relevant like no textbook or classroom experience ever can.
+There are so many things to do in Baltimore with kids to explore our nation’s history.
 Raise a flag at Fort McHenry and see the inspiration for the US national anthem firsthand.
-Then imagine what life would have been like working in an oyster cannery at the Baltimore Museum of Industry.
+Then imagine what life would have been like working in an oyster cannery at the Baltimore Museum of Industry near the Inner Harbor.
 Or, ride a train at the historic B & O Railroad Museum.
-You’ll be surprised at how much history there is for families to experience in Baltimore.
+You’ll be surprised at how much history there is for families to experience in Baltimore with kids.

 However, it’s not all about the past!
 Kids can learn how to protect the wildlife in the Chesapeake Bay at the National Aquarium.
-They can also see how electricity powers our cities at the Maryland Science Center’s Power-Up exhibit.
-Don’t forget to crack open a few crabs spiced with Old Bay seasoning while you’re in Charm City.
-Explore Trekaroo’s Top 10 Things to Do in Baltimore with Kids!
+They can also see how electricity powers our cities at the Maryland Science Center.
+Don’t forget to crack open a few crabs spiced with Old Bay seasoning while you’re in Baltimore’s Inner Harbor.
+Here are Trekaroo’s Top 10 Things to Do in Baltimore with Kids!

 Visiting Philly too?
 It’s only a couple hours away!
 Check out Trekaroo’s Top 10 Things to do in Philadelphia with Kids!